pressupinc/require-featured-image/readme.txt

 = Support for other languages? =

 The plugin does support other languages, and we're happy to accept contributions of translation packs.
-We have a Spanish translation kindly provided by Andrew Curtis of [WebHostingHub](http://www.webhostinghub.com/).
-Rdwan Hlak offered the Arabic translation.

 == Screenshots ==